appium/appium-xcuitest-driver/README.md

 Name | Description | Example
 --- | --- | ---
 name | Could contain either element's [identifier](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500981-identifier?language=objc) or its [label](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500692-label?language=objc),  depending on which one is available first.
-Could also be `null` | 'hello' label | Element's [label](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500692-label?language=objc) value.
+Could also be `null`.
+The [`identifier` is UI Automation purpose](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier), meanwhile the `label` is used for accessibility features in iOS, so we recommend you to use the identifity first for automation. | 'hello' label | Element's [label](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500692-label?language=objc) value.
 Could be `null` | 'hello' type | Element's [type](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500614-elementtype?language=objc) name | 'XCUIElementTypeButton' visible | Whether the element is visible.
 This value is not available in the "vanilla" XCTest and is read directly from the accessibility layer | 'false'